Create a Dataset from Microsoft Power BI Cloud

 - Define whether the Dataset should be searchable

 - Category: specify the Category where your Dataset will be placed

 2. Define the Settings for Data Collection

-- Data collection trigger: specify the Trigger that will be used to collect data for your Dataset
+- Specify the Data collection trigger that will be used to collect data for your Dataset

-Report: select a Microsoft Power BI Object that should serve as a basis of your Dataset
+Report: select a Microsoft Power BI Object that should serve as a basis for your Dataset

 - Types of Microsoft Power BI Objects whose data can be queried by the Metric Insights plugin are described in Power BI Plugin Capabilities

-- Enter an MIQL Plugin Command listing all the data you would like to fetch from Power BI
+- Enter an MDX / DAX query listing all the data you would like to fetch from Power BI

 - Once you are ready with your command, click [Validate]